-Mol believes that legal viagra should come into free sales so people do not have to go further with the GP.
-“If medication like Brufen and Diclofenac can be obtained in free sales, I think that should also be possible with remedies.”
+Doctor Robert Mol believes that Viagra should be legally sold at the pharmacies, so people do not have to visit GPs.
+“If the medications like Brufen and Diclofenac can be obtained in free sales, I think Viagra should also be sold over the counter.”

-The Institute for Responsible Medicinal Use also pleads for free sales.
-That has many advantages, says the spokesman.
-“Free sales can counteract illegal sales, reduce the health risks due to fake medication, reduce the threshold for men who do not dare to buy viagra from shame and may be given a pharmacist’s advice.”
+The Institute for Responsible Medicine Use also pleads for free sales citing many advantages.
+The spokesman says: “Free sales can counteract illegal sales, reduce the health risks due to fake medication, reduce the stress of buying for men who are ashamed to ask for the prescription.”

-Five years ago, the institute pleaded for free sales, when illegal Viagra was on its way, but nothing changed.
+Five years ago, the Institute advocated for free sales, but nothing changed.

-Medicinal products from the illegal circuit also involve other risks, beyond the usual risks: those of an unreliable product.
-“For example, forged shelf life and impure raw materials.
-These risks can be increased by using alcohol, drugs or one’s health,” says a spokesman for the National Institute of Public Health and the Environment.
+Illegally bought medicines involve risks beyond the usual ones because they are unreliable.
+The risk includes expired shelf life and impure raw materials.
+These risks can be increased by using alcohol or drugs and hurt the user’s health,” says a spokesman for the National Institute of Public Health and the Environment.

-The Dutch Family Practitioner (NHG) is against the provision of erectile pills without a doctor’s prescription by the pharmacy.
-“Who then oversees the responsible use of an erection pill?”, Peter Leusink asks.
-He is from the NHG Expert Group on Sexual Health.
-“For men who have had a stroke or heart attack in the six months before use, or men who use certain medication for narrowed coronary arteries, an erection pill may be dangerous.”
+The Dutch Family Practitioner (NHG) is against the sale of erectile pills without a doctor’s prescription by the pharmacy.
+Peter Leusink, from the NHG Expert Group on Sexual Health, asks: “Who then oversees the responsible use of an erection pill?An erection pill may be dangerous for men who had a recent stroke or heart attack or men on certain medication for narrowed coronary arteries.”

-Common “normal” side effects in Viagra are headache and bleeding, less frequent side effects include dizziness, vomiting and vision effects.
+Common side effects of Kamagra are a headache and bleeding.
+Less frequent side effects include dizziness, vomiting and blurred vision.

-According to Leusink, somebody has to ensure that men in the risk group do not use the drug.
-“In addition, the medicine will only work optimally with good guidance.
-It is not a cure that you are getting an erection of.”
+According to Peter Leusink, doctors have to ensure that men in the risk group do not use the drug.
+He says: “The medicine will work best with qualified advice and supervision because it is not a cure and needs to be taken again and again.”

 Experiment … and fun

-Peter also wanted to experiment (not his real name).
-“I just wanted to be fun.”
-He has done it three times now.
-“I thought you could go through for hours and that’s how it is,” he says.
-“But after the peak, you’re less likely to continue.
-And then you’re still with that erection that does not leave …”
+Peter also wanted to experiment: “I just wanted more fun.”
+He has tried the pill three times.
+He says: “I thought I could go for hours, and even after the orgasm I could continue.
+You still have an erection that does not go away …”